How to Install HandBrake on Ubuntu 26.04, 24.04 and 22.04

 sudo apt install handbrake-cli

-Confirm the installation by checking the package status and repository origin:
+Confirm the installed package version and repository origin:

 apt-cache policy handbrake